Security And Trust

 Best for quick evaluation, smaller scripts, and option reviews.
 Use it when a browser workflow is acceptable and you want immediate output.

-Best for repeatable releases that already run through CI.
-Keep API credentials in environment variables or CI secrets instead of committed config.
+Best for repeatable releases that already have a technical owner.
+Keep hosted credentials in environment variables or release-tool secrets instead of committed config.

 Desktop and local review